cpchalk/gpcheckx/README.md

 -p

-build a word acceptor that accepts prefix reduced words, costruct an fsa that recognises 'fellow travellor' lhs=rhs equations, derive new lhs=rhs equations from which new word differences can be calculated.
+build a word acceptor that accepts prefix reduced words, construct an fsa that recognises 'fellow travellor' lhs=rhs equations, derive new lhs=rhs equations from which new word differences can be calculated.